What I do

 The deliverables change, but the outcome is consistent:

-less confusion, fewer repeated explanations, and systems that don’t depend on one person remembering everything.
+less confusion, fewer repeated explanations, and systems that don’t rely on one person remembering everything.